Arrin-KN1E/SDR-Band-Plans/README.md

 ### More
 The files also contain a list of contents, reference, color legend, explanation on how you can customize the file, and my comments about the file, at the bottom under all of the allocations.

 ## Create Your Own Bandplan
 The purpose of the efforts here are to give SDR users the ability to identify signals and bands with greater ease than before.
-With a basic file provided it gives users anywhere the ability to assign a bandplan to their regional or personal needs, which can then be shared with the greater SDR community if desired.
+With a basic layout file provided ('Create your own Bandplan') it gives users anywhere the ability to assign a bandplan to their regional or personal needs, which can then be shared with the greater SDR community if desired.
 It has a simple layout with nothing more than a basic structure that the writer can adhere to if they desire.
-Luckily XML is a simple language that can be easily learned by those even with little skill.
+Luckily XML is a simple language that can be easily learned by those even with little skill in programming.

+The best way to contribute is on GitHub!

+## What Was Added in Latest Update

+This section lists the most recent additions to the bandplans.
+No distinction is given between what was added in the 'US' or 'International' bandplan, but the only named allocations they will likely share are satellites, VLF/ LF frequencies, and a few possibly popular stations.

+*SNPP: TDRSS, Telemetry, Command (2067.27 MHz, 2247.5 MHz )
+NOAAs-15, 18, 19: CDA, Telemetry, Command (2247.5 MHz ,2026 MHz, 2247.5 MHz)
+NOAA-20: TDRSS, Telemetry, Command  (2067.27 MHz, 2247.5 MHz )*

+*136MHz Aeronautical Data Links: 136.650 - 136.8MHz and 136.975*

+*Milstar: 243.785 MHz - 243.822 MHz*

+*EMWIN VHF Repeaters 163.3MHz-163.35MHz and 168.7125MHz-168.8125MHz*

+*220MHz Command/ Telemetry*

+*Marine (AIS): 161.975 MHz — 162.025 MHz*

+*Time Stations: JJY-40 (40 KHz)(Japan), RBU (66.66 KHz)(Russia), BPC (68.5 KHz)(China), DCF77 (77.5 kHz)(Germany), TDF (162 kHz)(France)*

+ *Submarine Communications: NWC (19.8 KHz)(Australia), NPM (21.4 KHz)(US), Jim Creek (NLK) (24.8 KHz)(US), NML (25.2 KHz)(US), NOV (26.9 KHz)(US), SHR (38 KHz)(Sweden), SAS/SRC (40.4 kHz)(Sweden), SAS2 (42.5 kHz)(Sweden), SAS3 (44.2 kHz)(Sweden), GYN2 GBR (81 kHz)(UK)*

+*Commercial Broadcast Stations: BBC Radio 4 (198 kHz)*

+*Number Stations/ Secret Stations: UVB-76 (4625KHz and 4810KHz), The Pip (5448 kHz [day]
+3756 kHz [night])*

+*WEFAX US: Honolulu (9982.5 KHz, 11090KHz, 16135 KHz, Kodiak (2054KHz, 4298KHz, 8459KHz, 12412.5KHz)
+WEFAX Canada: Halifax (122.5khZ, 4271KHz, 6496.4KHz, 10536KHz, 13510KHz)(Not Active but Added), Iqaluit (3253KHz, 7710KHz), Resolute (3253KHz, 7710KHz), Sydney -Nova Scotia (4416KHz, 6915.1KHz), Inuvik (4292KHz, 8456KHz)*

+And Some General Superficial Improvements

+## Conclusion

+This is an ongoing project that may go on for a long time.
+After I decide the plans are relatively comprehensive I plan on investigating being able to add bandplans to other SDR programs than just SDR#.
+In the future I plan on adding upto 6GHz (maybe 10GHZ) in the files but commented out since at this time I don't know if SDR# can go over 2.5GHz, but if someone was to look in the file they could see what is above 2.5GHz.